Moderation and internal assessment for BTEC Tech Awards from 2022.

 Our trained moderators will review the submitted sample of learners' work to check the accuracy and consistency of your centre assessment.

-Remember, if you need to contact your moderator, you can find their details on Edexcel Online.
-You should only contact your moderator about not receiving a draft moderator report after 17 June.
-If you feel there are errors or need anything in your report clarifying, contact us via the Pearson support portal; please do not contact the moderator to challenge the contents of the draft report.
+If you feel there are errors or need anything in your report clarifying, contact us via the Pearson support portal; please do not contact the moderator to challenge the contents of the initial (draft) report.

-Follow our interactive tutorial on receiving your draft moderator report
+Watch our video on understanding your moderator feedback report (12:53mins)

 Follow our step-by-step support article on submitting amended marks